 A Lodge With a Story

-Originally constructed in the 1920s, the building functioned as a lodge and was built by a lumber baron.
+Constructed in the 1920s by a lumber baron, the building originally functioned as a lodge.
 Years later, the lodge traded hands to a new owner who converted it into a restaurant.
-A commercial kitchen was added, complete with the archetypal stainless steel appliances and red tile flooring.
+They added a commercial kitchen, complete with the restaurant standard stainless steel appliances and red tile flooring.
 When the business closed, James picked up the property with an idea of turning it into a year-round cabin.

 Working With the Client

-James, his contractor Greg, and his architect Bill — who I primarily worked with — came to me and CliqStudios.com to design the layout of the kitchen cabinets.
-They wanted to maintain some of the original characteristics of the building but bring in updated functionality and new appliances to the kitchen.
+James, his contractor Greg, and his architect Bill came to CliqStudios to design the layout of the kitchen cabinets.
+They wanted to maintain some of the original charisma of the building but bring in updated functionality and new appliances to the kitchen.

-James immediately chose our Harbor painted finish and Dayton door because it fit with the rustic look he envisioned for the cabin.
+James immediately chose our blue-gray painted finish and Shaker door because it fit with the rustic look he envisioned for the cabin.
 After James made his selections, we talked about the requirements of the project.

 Requirements for the Kitchen Design

-What interested me most was the creative focal piece James dreamt up.
+James also had an interesting focal piece he had dreamed up.
 He had harvested a cedar tree stump, lacquered it, and was hoping to use it as the supporting base of the peninsula.
-Keeping these requirements in mind, I set to work designing the space.
+Keeping these requirements in mind, James’s designer set to work creating the space.

 The Final Design